cantools/cantools/README.rst

        Temperature: 255.92 degK
    )

-Alternatively, the decoded message is printed on a single line:
+Alternatively, the decoded message can be printed on a single line:

 .. code-block:: text